Pawan8620/quadB/README.md

-# QuadB Assignment - Cryptocurrency Price Tracker
+# QuadB - Cryptocurrency Price Tracker

 This project is a simple cryptocurrency price tracker inspired by the webpage [hodlinfo.com](https://hodlinfo.com).
 It uses **Node.js** and **Express** for the backend, **HTML** and **CSS** for the frontend, and **MongoDB** as the database.